Sets expectations for ethical behaviour and establishes a framework for anti-corruption and fraud prevention.

 8.1.
 Non-compliance with this policy may result in disciplinary action, including summary termination of employment or engagement, and referral to law enforcement agencies.
 Breach of the law may also lead to personal liability such as fines or imprisonment.
 The high penalties for corruption and fraud, and protection of the public interest reflect the seriousness of the activities and their consequence.

 8.2.
 Student non-compliance may result in student conduct action under the Student Conduct Policy.

 8.3.
 The following policies and documents regulate appropriate practices and behaviours, and should be read in conjunction with this policy:

 Any conduct that:

-It does not include management action in relation to an employee whistleblower taken for a substantial reason other than the employee having made a protected disclosure.
+It does not include management action in relation to an employee whistleblower taken for a substantial reason other than the employee having made a public interest disclosure.
 See Whistleblower Procedure.

 Dishonest activity causing actual or potential financial loss to any person or entity including theft of moneys or other property by employees or persons external to the entity and where deception is used at the time, immediately before or immediately following the activity.

 This also includes the deliberate falsification, concealment, destruction or use of falsified documentation used or intended for use for a normal business purpose or the improper use of information or position for personal financial benefit.
 (Australian Standard for fraud and corruption control).

 Conduct that is corrupt, a substantial mismanagement of public resources, or conduct involving substantial risk to public health or safety or to the environment.
 The conduct must be serious enough to constitute, if proved, a criminal offence or reasonable grounds for dismissal.